rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

 subsequence.

-Note that a next sibling is not necessarily strictly subsequent to its previous sibling because the previous sibling could have child nodes.
-Therefore:
-"subsequences of subsequent siblings" and not "of strictly subsequent siblings".
+Note that a next sibling is not necessarily strictly subsequent to its previous sibling.
+That is, because the previous sibling could have child nodes.
+Hence, "subsequences of subsequent siblings" and not "of strictly subsequent siblings".

 **Memory hook**